What is L-glutamine and what does it do for your health?

 Good to know

 L-glutamine is a versatile amino acid that is abundant in your body and in your diet.
-It is being researched worldwide in various contexts, such as sports, nutrition, and recovery.
-Currently, there are no official health claims approved, so remain critical and well-informed.
-Are you unsure if L-glutamine fits into your lifestyle?
+It is being researched worldwide in various contexts, such as sport, nutrition and recovery.
+At present, no official health claims have been approved, so stay critical and make sure you’re well informed.
+Not sure whether L-glutamine fits your lifestyle?
 Discuss it with a health coach.
-This way, you will always make a choice that suits you.
+That way, you’ll always make a choice that suits you.

 Sources